Consensys/doc.goquorum/docs/Reference/API-Methods.md

 #### Returns

-* object - private transaction receipt (will be nil if caller is not a participant)
+* object - private transaction receipt (nil if caller is not a participant)

 #### Examples